T01d4/MLOps_movie_rec_apr25/README.md

 - Example data and pre-trained models included
 - Airflow run ning the pipelines
 - Streamlit for user access and visualisation

+## Methodology
+This project followed a typical data science and MLOps workflow, starting with rapid prototyping in Jupyter Notebooks and evolving into a production-ready, containerized system.

+### Prototyping and Exploratory Data Analysis

+* The project started with exploratory analysis and modeling in Jupyter Notebooks.

+* Data wrangling, visualization, feature engineering, and initial model selection were performed interactively to quickly iterate on ideas and gain insights.

+### Custom Train/Test Split per User

+* Unlike standard ML projects, splitting the data required special handling.

+* For every user in the dataset, a dedicated train and test set was created to ensure fair evaluation and avoid data leakage between train/test phases.

+* This approach guarantees that each user’s recommendations are tested on unseen movies, leading to a more realistic and robust model evaluation.

+### Genre-Based Modeling

+* In addition to user-based recommendations, the system also generates predictions based on movie genres.

+* This dual-approach allows for hybrid recommendations, combining collaborative filtering with content-based filtering.

+### Transition to Production Architecture

+* Once the notebook-based models reached satisfactory results, the project moved to a modular, containerized architecture.

+* All components (API, Streamlit app, Airflow pipelines, database, monitoring stack) were migrated into Docker containers for consistency and reproducibility.

+### Pipeline Orchestration and Automation

+* Apache Airflow orchestrates the training, evaluation, and retraining pipelines.

+* Each step (data processing, model training, validation, reporting) is automated, ensuring a reproducible workflow from raw data to final predictions.

+### Data and Model Versioning

+* All datasets, model artifacts, and experiment results are versioned using DVC (Data Version Control), supporting experiment tracking and rollbacks.

+* Environment variables and secrets are kept out of version control to protect sensitive data.

+### Testing, CI/CD and Development Workflow

+* Automated tests (pytest) and GitHub Actions CI/CD ensure code quality and fast feedback on pull requests.

+* The project supports fast onboarding with a VS Code Devcontainer and a unified Docker Compose setup.

+### Monitoring and Visualization

+* Model performance and system health are continuously monitored using Prometheus and visualized with Grafana dashboards.

+* Drift detection, metrics, and system reports are integrated into the monitoring stack.

+By combining rapid notebook-based experimentation with robust MLOps practices, this project delivers a scalable, maintainable, and production-ready movie recommendation system.

 ## Installation